polaris-slo-cloud/databelt/README.md

 ## Todo Implementation
 - [ ] create an app for state propagation
   - [ ] write 3 separate functions (f1, f2, f3) which are invoked by their predecessor (f1->f2->f3) via http request
+  - [ ] implement SLO awareness to the skylark lib (controlled via config file) and the neighbor node service (latency).
 ### A 3-function chain serverless app
 - 3 Wasm functions running in a wasmedge vm on knative microk8s.
 - Each of them make calls to a KV store to store and retrieve state information